ajaguirreguzman/gunboundInspiredGame_v1/README.md

 - Innumerable aspects of the interface can be improved (e.g., canvases remain on top of each other).
 - An improved version is provided in Java.
+- Commentary in Spanish (sorry!), must be translated.